 Sarah has worked at HCCA since March 2016, in the policy team.
 She has worked for not-for-profit organisations in policy, research, communications and administrative roles; and holds a PhD in Sociology from the ANU.
 Most recently she worked at the Consumers’ Health Forum of Australia.
 As a parent of a young child Sarah has a new appreciation of how important accessible, affordable, safe and high quality health services are to each of us.
 Sarah is looking forward to working with HCCA and its members.

 Kristal joined the HCCA as a Project Officer in October 2017.
-She has lived and worked in the UK, Korea, Indonesia, Sth America and Darwin and now calls Canberra home with her partner and young son.
-A sociologist strongly motivated by matters of equality and social justice, she has experience in designing, teaching and doing social research on a broad range of issues such as natural and cultural resource management, livelihoods, gender equality, international policy, workforce mobility and obesity.
-Kristal’s role at HCCA is to design a model for patient care navigation in the ACT and she’s looking forward to working together with consumers and health professionals, to improve health care in the ACT.
+She has lived and worked in the UK, Korea, Indonesia, South America and Darwin and now calls Canberra home with her husband and young son.
+A sociologist strongly motivated by matters of equality and social justice, she has experience in designing, teaching and doing social research on a broad range of issues such as natural and cultural resource management, livelihoods, gender equality, international policy, and chronic conditions management.
+Kristal’s role with the Policy and Research team allows her to work on a variety of research projects with consumers and health professionals, to improve health care in the ACT.

 Multicultural Liaison Officer